Dorothy Zbornak: Character casting and development

 Bea Arthur said that she was fortunate in being allowed to shape her characters in both Maude and The Golden Girls along with the writers.
 On July 7, 1995, on an episode of the British daytime talk show This Morning, she explained, "In both sitcoms that I did do, we were given... the opportunity of saying, 'No, I don't think I'd say that'...
 It was really give-and-take between the writers and actors...
 I was blessed that we had wonderful people."

 Arthur and the writers worked together to evolve Dorothy's character.
 Along with her sarcasm and righteous anger, Dorothy was also portrayed as a humble woman who was sometimes insecure about her appearance and whether people wanted to include her or thought of her as fun and interesting.
 Her divorce, along with previous negative and abusive relationships, sometimes made her insecure about new relationships.
 The show established that she had phobias of hospitals and heights, but that she worked to overcome these.
 She also showed addictive habits in regards to smoking and gambling, quitting both.
 While a fairly liberal woman, on occasion she would reveal conservative views or a fear of new situations and social situations she didn't have experience with before.
-Due to Bea Arthur's experience as a singer in theatre, Dorothy occasionally showed off singing talent.
+Due to Bea Arthur's experience as a singer in theatre, Dorothy occasionally showed off her singing talent.
 While Dorothy could be moralistically judgmental, she also had compassion for people who were earnest in regretting mistakes and harm they had caused.

 Along with being a lead on The Golden Girls, Arthur portrayed Dorothy in the spin-off series Empty Nest in an episode entitled "Dumped".
 The series Empty Nest featured a physician (a friend of Dorothy's) and his two daughters, all of whom lived in a house next door to the cast of The Golden Girls.